vallenassteffano-a11y/sirv-covid-peru/README.md

 # SIRV model of COVID-19 vaccination impact in Peru

+> **Note:** The Extended Essay this repository is based on was researched and
+> written independently by the author, with no use of Claude AI or any other AI
+> tool.
+This README's summary of the essay's methodology and results was drafted
-> **Note:** This README was drafted with the help of Claude AI, based on the
+> with the help of Claude AI, for clarity and to avoid publishing the full essay
-> author's IB Mathematics Extended Essay.
-The full essay itself is not published
+> text.
+The essay PDF itself is not included in this repository.
-> in this repository; only the code, data, and a summary of methodology and
-> results are shared here.

 Extends the standard SIR epidemiological model with a vaccinated compartment (V) to estimate how much Peru's vaccination programme reduced infections during the